wavefrontHQ/docs/pages/doc/users_groups.md

   - Give View access to users who don't have Dashboard permissions You can also remove the Everyone group from a dashboard to limit access to the dashboard.

-### What is the Ingest Only Group?
+#### What is the Ingest Only Group?

 The Ingest Only group is created when Wavefront enables groups.
 The group is meant for service accounts and it has only the **Direct Data Ingestion** permission by default.

+When you invite a service account, add this group to the User Groups field.

-You cannot delete this group.
-You can change the permissions assigned to this group.
+You can delete and rename this group, and you can change the permissions assigned to this group.

 ## Managing Groups